AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-bladeRF-firmware.md

+This page describes how to update the firmware on the bladeRF.

 Upgrading from v1.0 is a little trickier than upgrading from more recent firmware images.
-If you received your unit before September 10th you might encounter some issues on Windows; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.
+If you received your unit before September 10th, you might encounter some issues on Windows; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.

 # Upgrading on Linux #

 1. Ensure you've installed all libraries and utilities, per the ''Getting Started'' guides
 2. Download the latest FX3 image and flash it:
-<pre>wget http://nuand.com/fx3/latest.img ; bladeRF -f latest.img</pre>
+<pre>wget http://nuand.com/fx3/latest.img && bladeRF -f latest.img</pre>

 ### Troubleshooting ideas for Linux ###